cisco/mindmeld/docs/source/userguide/getting_started.rst

 Command Line
 ^^^^^^^^^^^^

-You can use ``blueprint` command in ``mmworkbench`` to begin a new project.
+You can use the ``blueprint`` command in ``mmworkbench`` to begin a new project.
 This enables you to use one of the already built example apps as a baseline for your project.

-You can use the `template` blueprint to setup a blank project:
+The `template` blueprint sets up the scaffolding for a blank project:

 .. code-block:: console